mightbemartinnguyen/Personal-Finance-Management-Microservice-Project-v2/README.md

 ![Screenshot 6](screenshots/psm6.png)

 ### Note
-Need to add your own email and password to email_service.py and currencyapi.com key to historical_rates_service.py
+- Need to add your own email and password to email_service.py and currencyapi.com key to historical_rates_service.py
+- Add your own cluster from MongoDB